exprexo/exprexo/README.md

 Want a new **POST** endpoint?
 Create a `post.json` or `post.js`, it's that easy.

-You cant create the following supported methods.
+You can create the following supported methods:

 | Method        | exprexo file name             |
 | ------------- | ----------------------------- |